Rose Macaulay: Personal life

 Macaulay was never a simple believer in "mere Christianity", and her writings reveal a more complex, mystical sense of the Divine.
 That said, she did not return to the Anglican church until 1953; she had been an ardent secularist before and, while religious themes pervade her novels, previous to her conversion she often treats Christianity satirically, for instance in Going Abroad and The World My Wilderness.

 Macaulay never married.
-She was created a Dame Commander of the Order of the British Empire (DBE) on 31 December 1957 in the 1958 New Years Honours and died ten months later, on 30 October 1958, aged 77.
+She was created a Dame Commander of the Order of the British Empire (DBE) on 31 December 1957 in the 1958 New Year Honours and died ten months later, on 30 October 1958, aged 77.
 She was an active feminist throughout her life.